 Best car insurance companies in Columbus

 There are several Columbus insurance providers that receive high marks for price, coverage options, discounts, customer satisfaction and financial strength.
-The companies in the table below offer the best car insurance in Columbus:
+The companies in the table below offer the best car insurance in Columbus based on Bankrate’s analysis and the Bankrate Score, which is based off of a possible five points:

-Erie stands out for its robust coverage options and generous discounts.
-Every full coverage policy comes with standard insurance, plus pet coverage, locksmith services, auto glass repair coverage, roadside assistance and personal items coverage.
+Erie, a super-regional carrier, stands out for its robust coverage options and generous discounts.
+Every full coverage policy comes with liability, collision and comprehensive protection, plus pet coverage, locksmith services, auto glass repair coverage, roadside assistance and personal items coverage.
 In addition, Erie offers a variety of discounts to help drivers lower their premium.
 Each new policy includes a rate lock guarantee and a free disappearing deductible program.
+However, if you prefer to complete your business online, Erie may not be the best option.
+The company requires you to purchase a policy or file claims through a local Erie independent agent.
+Erie is rated A+ (Superior) by AM Best for its financial strength.

 Columbus drivers who are looking for great customer service should consider Auto-Owners.
-The company has below-average customer complaints per the NAIC Company Complaint Index.
-The only downside is that it lacks many of the digital features that other carriers have, like online quotes and online claims.
-Auto-Owners also has affordable rates, good discounts and a few endorsements for added protection.
+The super-regional company has fewer than the average number of customer complaints per the NAIC Company Complaint Index.
+Auto-Owners also has affordable average rates, good discounts and a few endorsements for added protection.
+One downside is that it lacks many of the digital features that other carriers have, like online quotes and online claims but it does have a broad network of local independent agents.
+Auto-Owners carries an A++ (Superior) financial strength rating from AM Best.

-Westfield is an Ohio-based insurance company.
-The rates are more expensive, but the company is rated above-average by J.D.
-Power and has below-average complaints as reported in the NAIC Company Complaint Index.
-With Westfield, Columbus drivers get access to good customer service and several endorsement policies.
-Drivers need to work with an agent to get a quote, file a claim and make basic changes to their policy.
+Westfield is an Ohio-based super-regional insurance company that offers its products exclusively through independent agents.
+It boasts fewer than the average number of complaints as reported in the NAIC Company Complaint Index.
+With Westfield, Columbus drivers have access to reliable customer service and several endorsements.
+Drivers need to work with a local independent agent to get a quote, file a claim and make basic changes to their policy, so it may not be the right choice for policyholders who want to manage their policy online.
+Westfield is not rated by J.D.
+Power but carries an A (Excellent) financial strength rating from AM Best.

 Cheapest car insurance in Columbus

 Drivers in Columbus pay more for car insurance than the average driver in Ohio.
-The average full coverage insurance policy in Ohio costs $1,119 per year and the average minimum coverage insurance policy $321.
-However, drivers can get a below-average rate by choosing a cheap car insurance company:
+The average cost of car insurance in Ohio is $1,034 per year for full coverage and $328 for minimum coverage.
+However, drivers can get a lower rate by choosing a cheap car insurance company:

 |Insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|

-The providers in the table above have the cheapest rates in Columbus.
+The providers listed in the table above offer the cheapest rates in Columbus.
 However, each company has strengths and weaknesses.
-For instance, USAA has the cheapest liability-only policies, but coverage is only available to drivers in the military.
-Geico and State Farm have low rates, but the coverage is limited.
-Someone who is looking for comprehensive coverage should consider Progressive, instead.
+For example, USAA has the cheapest minimum coverage policies on average, but coverage is only available to members of the military community.
+Geico and State Farm have low rates, but do not offer certain coverage options, such as gap insurance.

-These five companies each have excellent financial strength ratings, with a score of A+ or better from AM Best.
-However, their J.D.
-Power ratings vary.
-Geico, Erie and USAA are rated above average for the North Central region, whereas State Farm and Progressive are rated below average.
-Additionally, all five companies have above-average complaints in the NAIC Company Complaint Index.
+These five companies each have outstanding financial strength ratings, with either an A+ or A++ rating from AM Best.
+However, their customer satisfaction scores from J.D.
+Power vary.
+Progressive, Erie and USAA are rated above average for the North Central region, whereas Geico ranks slightly below average.
+State Farm is ranked second-highest in the North Central region for customer satisfaction, according to the 2021 J.D.
+Power customer satisfaction scores.

 Columbus insurance requirements

-Every driver in Columbus who has a vehicle registered in the state of Ohio is required to carry car insurance.
-The minimum insurance requirements in Columbus are 25/50/25 personal liability insurance, which includes:
+Every driver in Columbus who has a vehicle registered in the state of Ohio is required to carry at least a minimum amount of liability insurance coverage.
+The minimum insurance requirements for licensed Ohio drivers are 25/50/25 personal liability insurance, which includes:

 - $25,000 in bodily injury liability coverage per person